sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 2. Though the get_oper_status(self) can get the operational status of the DPU Modules, the current implementation only has limited capabilities.
     * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progression the DPU failed.
 This is critical in fault isolation, DPU switchover decision, resiliency and recovery
     * Though this is platform implementation specific, in a multi vendor use case, there has to be a consistent way of storing and accessing the information.
-    * Store the state progression (dpu-npu-midplane-link, dpu-booted, dpu-controlplane, dpu-dataplane) on the host ChassisStateDB.
+    * Store the state progression (dpu_midplane_link_state, dpu_booted_state, dpu_control_plane_state, dpu_data_plane_state) on the host ChassisStateDB.
     * get_state_info(self) will return an object with the ChassisStateDB data
     * Potential consumers: HA, LB, Switch CLIs, Utils (install/repair images), Life Cycle Manager
     * Use cases: HA, Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state
 #### DPU_STATE definition
-npu_midplane_link_state: up refers to the pcie link between the NPU and DPU is operational.
+dpu_midplane_link_state: up refers to the pcie link between the NPU and DPU is operational.
 This will be updated by the switch pcied.

 dpu_booted_state: up refers to SONiC booted on DPU

 dpu_control_plane_state: up  refers to all the containers are up and the interfaces are up and dpu is ready to take SDN policy update

-dpu_data_plane_state: up  refers to configuration downloaded the pipeline stages are up and DPU hardware (port/ASIC) is ready to take traffic
+dpu_data_plane_state: up  refers to configuration downloaded, the pipeline stages are up and DPU hardware (port/ASIC) is ready to take traffic

 ```
     ChassisStateDB Schema for DPU_STATE